 For fun and fitness, Alli is an avid indoor cycling enthusiast, and runs a community indoor cycling program called CycleMaplewood, which she conceived.
 She has also been to Skip Barber Racing School three times, driven and navigated multiple road rallies (and covered them), and likes educating audiences about cars, technology, entertainment and human interest stories.
 Alli was also a McCormick Tribune Foundation Fellow and a Poynter Institute Fellow.
-She lives in New York with her husband and two young children.
+She lives in New Jersey with her husband and two children.